-In academic debate, models such as 'diffusion' (e.g. Rogers, 2003; Scott et al., 2018; Ward et al., 2009) are used to understand how science may be better deployed in business and the cultural, institutional and individual barriers to this, but there is incomplete understanding of the exact nature of barriers facing academics, motivations to surmount them, and coping strategies to do so.
+In academic debate, models (e.g. 'diffusion' (e.g. Rogers, 2003; Scott et al., 2018; Ward et al., 2009)) are used to understand how science may be deployed in business and the cultural, institutional and individual barriers to this, but there has been limited attention devoted to the exact nature of barriers facing academics, motivations to surmount them, and coping strategies to do so.